Please refer to the University’s Glossary of Terms for policies and procedures.

 A complainant may contact the USC Student Guild for support or the Student Ombudsman for guidance in relation to the procedures to follow.

-Students who lodge a formal written grievance will not incur any cost.
+The University does not apply any charge with respect to students who lodge a formal grievance, including requests for review or appeal.
 A student’s current enrolment status will be maintained throughout a grievance resolution process.